Content

 • A four-week anesthesia rotation with the Department of Anesthesia of the Medical University of South Carolina Hospital.

-• A four-week pediatric medicine rotation with the Department of Pediatrics of the Medical University of South Carolina Hospital.
+• A two-week pediatric medicine rotation with the Department of Pediatrics of the Medical University of South Carolina Hospital.

-• Clinical pediatric dental care including the diagnosis and treatment of infants, children and adolescents in the primary, mixed and young permanent dentitions to include: preventative care, advanced restorative techniques, pulp therapy, management of traumatic injury, management of dental emergencies, pediatric oral pathology, space supervision and guidance of eruption, interceptive orthodontics and oral surgical procedures.
-Direct pediatric care is schedule:
+• Clinical pediatric dental care including the diagnosis and treatment of infants, children and adolescents in the primary, mixed and young permanent dentitions to include: preventative care, advanced restorative techniques, pulp therapy, management of dental emergencies and traumatic injuries or oromaxillofacial injuries, pediatric oral pathology, space supervision and guidance of eruption, interceptive orthodontics and oral surgical procedures.

-• Behavior guidance methods incorporating non-pharmacologic and pharmacologic techniques for control of apprehension and pain management support the treatment activities encountered in pediatric dental care.
-The clinical application of pharmacologic conscious sedation, using a wide range of sedation medications and techniques, are realized on approximately 70 to 90 patients by each individual resident over the course of the two-year program.
+• Training in non-pharmacologic and pharmacologic behavior guidance methods for safe and effective dental care.
+The clinical application of pharmacologic conscious sedation, using a wide range of sedation medications and techniques, are realized on approximately 50 to 60 patients by each individual resident over the course of the two-year program.
+Residents also treat 35 to 50 patients with a dental anesthesiologist and intravenous sedation.

-• Craniofacial Anomalies - Clinical management of children and adolescents with craniofacial anomalies are experienced in the department's role as a primary care component of the MUSC Craniofacial Team.
+• Clinical management of children and adolescents with craniofacial anomalies are experienced in the department's role as a primary care component of the MUSC craniofacial team.
 The Craniofacial Anomalies Clinic is scheduled on a monthly basis throughout the program.

-• Growth and development in the context of management of the occlusion through integrated diagnostic, treatment planning and biomechanical orthodontic applications is approached with a clinical involvement of one to two half-day per week for both first and second year residents.
+• Growth and development in the context of management of the occlusion through integrated diagnostic, treatment planning and biomechanical orthodontic applications is approached with a clinical involvement of two half-days per month for both first- and second-year residents.
 These clinical orthodontic experiences involve interceptive, multiple-phase, growth modification and comprehensive levels of biomechanical orthodontic treatment.
-Each resident manages the advanced orthodontic care of approximately 25 to 35 patients during the program.
-The clinical experiences are supported by a structured orthodontic curriculum of seminar and laboratory exercises.

 • All residents prepare a select group of case reviews that document the clinical management of pediatric patients in addressing major treatment issues common to advanced specialty care.
 Besides documenting the resident’s performance in the delivery of quality dental care, the experience enhances the resident's ability for critical analysis and patient documentation.

-• Teaching experience as clinical instructors in the Predoctoral Pediatric Dental Clinic during the second year of the program on a one half day a week basis.
+• Teaching experience as clinical instructors in the predoctoral pediatric dental clinic during the second year of the program and creation and delivery of lectures and case discussions.

-• All residents conduct a data collection research project and a comprehensive literature review/case report which is of publishable quality.
-Besides providing informational service to the profession, the experience of conducting research will enhance the resident's ability for critical analysis.
+• All residents conduct a data collection research project and report of publishable quality.

 • Exposure to practice management and dental care delivery through seminars and visits to varied private and public clinic sites.